 Accent Lighting Applications

-If you wish to focus on or highlight a specific area, the narrow beam of the LED gimbal downlight and its 24° tilting capability allows you to illuminate an accent piece in a space.
+If you wish to focus on or highlight a specific area, the narrow beam of the LED gimbal downlight and its 24° tilting capability allows you to illuminate a specific accent piece in a space.

 With a fixed LED Downlight, the direction of light cannot be changed, thus lighting an accent piece is not possible.